 This is a course designed for students who have had the equivalent of one year of experience playing in a concert band.
-If you have completed the Beginner Band class at BFS this is the next step!
+If you have completed the Beginner Band class at BFS, this is the next step!
 It is only for students who can play their instrument at an intermediate level.
 We will play music at the Grade 1-2 Concert Band level.
 Students should have a solid understanding of scales and keys, and be able to read music.
 We will learn about the fundamentals of music and prepare musical selections for performance around Busan and at festivals throughout the year.
 It is possible that there are instruments available from the school for rent if necessary.
 Come out and play in a dynamic musical ensemble at BFS!
-See Dr Grant if you are not sure if this is the right class for you.
+See Ms. Harris if you are not sure if this is the right class for you.

 Grades 7 – 12 Concert Band (HS Arts Credit/Elective)

 Concert Band at BFS is a course designed for students who would enjoy playing in an advanced wind ensemble setting.
 Experience playing an instrument is necessary to be in this band.
 Members must be able to play their instrument at an intermediate level and comfortably read music.
 The reading level will start at Grade 2.5.
 You must be comfortable playing in a variety of different keys.
 This is the most advanced Band class at BFS.
 We will continue to learn about the fundamentals of music and prepare musical selections for performance around Busan and at festivals throughout the year.
 It is possible that there are instruments available from the school for rent if necessary.
 Come out and play in a dynamic musical ensemble!
 See Ms. Harris if you are not sure if this is the right class for you.
 As this course will be offered outside the regular timetable, HS students who complete a full year of the course will receive .5 fine art credit towards graduation.